 |Total Credits||90 credits|

-** Required for students who complete the first two semesters with a cumulative grade point average below 3.0.
+* Required for students who complete the first two semester with a cumulative grade point average below 3.0.

 ** Required for students who complete the first two semesters with a cumulative grade point average below 2.7.